PillowD/autohotkey/README.md

 v2_tabbing_for_acceleration_keys.ahk ;    TIC + Numpad Number to tab that number of times working code

-v2_type for string function array and object.ahk ; use type to see what class name is
+v2_type for string function array and object.ahk ; use type to see what class name is working code

 v2_variadic_function_concatenate_words.ahk ;    function without a fixed number of parameters working code